Sunday, 19 May 2024

 To reach the observer, the photon must traverse that proper distance plus the additional distance due to expansion of space.
 There are two odd things about this chart.

 For the first, note that the dashed purple line that intersects with the event (xevent,tevent) and has a proper distance at t=0 of ctevent.
 If an event happened at time tevent ago, then the apparent distance would be that time multiplied by the speed of light, so also ctevent.
-Which means the proper distance of an observed event’s location (at time of observation) is equal to its apparent distance.
+Which means the proper distance of an observable event’s location (at time of observation) is equal to its apparent distance.
 This might sound intuitively correct to some, but intuitively incorrect to others.

-The space that photon traverses will be expanding the whole time and across the whole distance.
-Consider when the photon has traversed half of the initial proper distance (that is to say it is at the location that would have been half of the proper distance at the time that the photon was emitted).
+The space that any photon traverses will be expanding the whole time and across the whole distance.
+Consider when a photon has traversed half of the initial proper distance (that is to say it is at the location that would have been half of the proper distance at the time that the photon was emitted).
 The space that it has traversed will have expanded to some extent already, but any further expansion will not be experienced by the photon.
 Therefore, it seems reasonable to imagine that the location from which a photon is emitted will end up further away from the observer than the transit time multiplied by the speed of light.

 But this is apparently not the case per the logic above.

-The other oddity is that the path of a photon from an observed event 10,000 million years ago will end up further away from the observer before closing in on that observer and eventually being observed.
+The other oddity is that the apparent path of a photon from an observed event 10,000 million years ago will end up further away from the observer before closing in on that observer and eventually being observed.
 This does not seem correct at all.
-Recall that in a FUGE universe, there is no recession greater than the speed of light which means, intuitively, that the location of observed events should be at locations greater than ct, where t is the transit time (as per the above) and the photons should never have a greater proper distance from the observation location than at the time of emission.
+Recall that in a FUGE universe, there is no recession greater than the speed of light which means, intuitively, that the location of observable events should be at locations greater than ct, where t is the transit time (as per the above) and the photons should never have a greater proper distance from the observation location than at the time of emission.

 ---